csmangum/BetterBooks/README.md

 - Extract popular highlights
 - Search engine based on each book (or all together)
 - Question answering bot trained on each book (I'll do this if I complete the other capabilities)
+- Research if there has been any work on training models to critique or analyze a book

 Then put the entire thing into some sort of web app or UI